ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 Export the view that will actually be discussed with the client.
 If the selling story depends on an island,

-storage wall, tall bank, or vanity composition, that chosen angle should remain the baseline for later review.
+storage wall, tall bank, or vanity composition, that chosen angle should remain the baseline for ARQ's QA and approval.

 Keep products and room boundaries readable